JaniduR1/tmlms/Requirement.md

 ### Essay - Done
 ### Matching - Done
 ### True/False - Done
-## A quiz/test is shall be assigned to a member of staff that has created it when created - Done
-## The member of staff that created it should be able to attach the quiz to a module
+## The member of staff that created it should be able to attach the quiz to a module - Done
-#
+## A student is not able to proceed or take any tests without the correct requirements being fufiled - Done

 # API

 ## There are available API's showing information to instructors to help them create the tests - Done
 ## Present the data in a method easily understandalbe to any instructor - Done